namal1230/perceptron-starting/Readme.md

 ## 📌 Overview

-This project explores the history, working principles, and evolution of the **perceptron**, one of the earliest and most important building blocks in artificial intelligence.
+This project explores the evolution of artificial intelligence from the earliest neuron models to modern AI systems.

-It demonstrates how a simple computational model evolved into the foundation of modern AI systems.
+It begins with the **McCulloch–Pitts neuron**, moves to the **perceptron**, and shows how these foundational ideas led to today’s deep learning and transformer-based models.

 ---

+## 🧠 McCulloch–Pitts Neuron

+The McCulloch–Pitts neuron (1943) was introduced by **Warren McCulloch** and **Walter Pitts**.
+It is the first mathematical model of an artificial neuron.

+### ⚙️ Key Characteristics:

+* Works with **binary inputs (0 or 1)**
+* Uses fixed weights
+* Applies a **threshold function**
+* Produces binary output (0 or 1)

+👉 Acts like logic gates (AND, OR, NOT)

+### ⚠️ Limitation:

+* No learning capability
+* Fully rule-based

+---

 ## 🔍 What is a Perceptron?

-The perceptron was introduced in 1957 by Frank Rosenblatt.
-It is a basic artificial neuron used for pattern recognition.
+The perceptron was introduced in 1957 by **Frank Rosenblatt**.
+It improved on the McCulloch–Pitts model by adding **learning capability**.

 ### ⚙️ Key Characteristics:

 * Accepts multiple inputs
-* Assigns weights to inputs
+* Assigns adjustable weights
-* Produces an output using a decision function
+* Produces output using a decision function
-* Learns by adjusting weights based on errors
+* Learns by updating weights based on errors

-👉 It represents the first step toward machines that **learn from data** instead of following fixed rules.
+👉 First step toward machines that **learn from data**

 ---